emirahanna/resume-api/README.md

 ---

+## Steps for grading
+1. Navigate to the project in the terminal
+2. run `npm install` to install all dependencies
+3. run `npm start` to run project locally
+4. run `node server.js` to run backend locally

+---

 ## Features
 - Add, edit, and delete entries for multiple resume sections
 - Automatically render resume updates in real time